itsjerryokolo/graphlooker/README.md

 - Browse and explore subgraph entity data in tabular form in UI.
 - Export the subgraph data to CSV.
-- Support of subgraph studio subgraphs.
+- Support of subgraph studio.
 - Sort any particular column in ascending/descending order.
 - Apply filters on entity attribute data e g.
 Display latest 100 Uniswap records.
 - Pagination feature that enables user to focus on the particular range of datasets.